KSDunne/statement_beauty/README.md

 ### Pre Deployment

-- To ensure successful deployment on Heroku, it's good practice to make sure that the requirements.txt file is kept up to date so as that imported python modules are configured correctly.
+- To ensure successful deployment with Heroku, it's good practice to make sure that the requirements.txt file is kept up to date so as that imported python modules are configured correctly.

 - A Procfile is required to allow Heroku deployment to be configured to a gunicorn web app.